-- Use of deadly weapon or dangerous instrument
+- Use of any dangerous instrument or lethal weapon

-- Temporary substantial disfigurement or temporary substantial impairment/loss of body organ or fracture
+- Any type of temporary substantial disfigurement or temporary substantial impairment/loss of body organ or fracture

-- Victim restrained or capacity to resist substantially impaired
+- Victim restrained or victim’s ability to resist becomes substantially impaired

-- Perpetrator 18 or older and victim under 15
+- If the alleged perpetrator is 18 or older and the victim under 15

-- Reason to know victim is member of certain protected classes under specific circumstances including law enforcement officers, firemen, teachers, health care practitioners, public defenders, prosecutors, municipal park rangers, code enforcement officers
+- If there was reason to know that the victim is a member of certain protected classes under specific circumstances including health care practitioners, public defenders, prosecutors, , municipal park rangers, code enforcement officers, law enforcement officers, firemen, or teachers

 The consequences of a felony assault conviction can have an impact that follows you long after you have fulfilled your term of incarceration, such as: